Control Data Corporation: Cyber product lines

 A variety of systems based on the basic 6600/7600 architecture were repackaged in different price/performance categories of the CDC Cyber, which became CDC's main product line in the 1970s.
 An updated version of the STAR architecture, the Cyber 205, had considerably better performance than the original.
-By this time, however, Cray's own designs, like the Cray-1, were using the same basic design techniques as the STAR, but were computing much faster.
-The Star 100 was able to process vectors up to 64K (65536) elements, versus 64 elements for the Cray-1, but the Star 100 took much longer for initiating the operation so the Cray-1 outperformed with short vectors.

-Sales of the STAR were weak, but Control Data Corp. produced a successor system, the Cyber 200/205, that gave Cray Research some competition.
+Sales of the STAR were weak, but CDC produced a successor system, the Cyber 200/205, that gave Cray Research some competition.
 CDC also embarked on a number of special projects for its clients, who produced an even smaller number of black project computers.
 The CDC Advanced Flexible Processor (AFP), also known as CYBER PLUS, was one such machine.

 Another design direction was the "Cyber 80" project, which was aimed at release in 1980.
 This machine could run old 6600-style programs, and also had a completely new 64-bit architecture.
 The concept behind Cyber 80 was that current 6000-series users would migrate to these machines with relative ease.
 The design and debugging of these machines went on past 1980, and the machines were eventually released under other names.

+In 1986, CDC introduced the Cyber 910 family.
+These were rebadged Silicon Graphics International (SGI) workstations; CDC had taken a 20% stake in SGI.
+The first Cyber 910 workstation, the 910-300, was based on SGI's Iris 3100 workstation, employing the Motorola 68020 processor.
+Later Cyber workstations would reflect SGI's migration to the MIPS processor architecture.
+CDC introduced workstation and server models employing the R2000 and R3000 RISC microprocessors and running SGI's IRIX operating system.

 CDC was also attempting to diversify its revenue from hardware into services and this included its promotion of the PLATO computer-aided learning system, which ran on Cyber hardware and incorporated many early computer interface innovations including bit-mapped touchscreen terminals.